-Lipid Identification: To identify the triglycerides quantified by LC-ELSD, the triglycerides in the total lipid extract will need to first be converted into fatty acid methyl esters (FAMEs).
-Cohorts of 4 lipid samples from each strain and from each photoperiod treatment will be esterified and 4 blank samples will be used to characterize the background effects of the extraction method.
+Lipid Identification: To identify the fatty acid components of the triglycerides quantified by LC-ELSD, the triglycerides in the total lipid extract will need to first be converted into fatty acid methyl esters (FAMEs).
+Cohorts of 4 lipid samples from each strain and from each photoperiod treatment will be esterified and 4 blank samples will be used to characterize the extent to which any background lipid contaminants may be present in our extraction method.
 The efficiency of the esterification will be determined using triheptadecanoic acid, a spike-in standard obtained from Sigma Millipore.
 Triglycerides in the total lipid extract will be methylated via base-catalyzed esterification with an acid catalyzed work-up (Christie and Christie 1993, Liu 1994).
 Extracted lipids will be mixed in a solution of 10M methanolic potassium hydroxide at 55°C for thirty minutes in a capped vial.
-The capped and heated solution will be vortexed for two minutes and cooled on ice for five minutes.
-While still on ice, the vial will then be uncapped and 12M sulfuric acid is added to neutralize the KOH and terminate the reaction.
-After the reaction is terminated exactly 3 mL of hexanes will be added into the reaction vial to solubilize the FAMEs.
+The capped and heated solution will be vortexed for two minutes, then cooled on ice for five minutes.
+While still on ice, the vial will then be uncapped and 12M sulfuric acid will be added to neutralize the KOH and terminate the reaction.
+After the reaction is terminated 3 mL of hexanes will be added into the reaction vial to solubilize the FAMEs.
 The hexane layer will then be decanted and any water species formed by the esterification procedure will be precipitated out of solution using sodium sulfate.
 Identification of the methyl ester species will be accomplished using Gas-Liquid Chromatography (GC) coupled with a Flame Ionization Detector (FID).
 GC-FID separates each FAME by taking advantage of the specific interactions between different FAMEs and the packing material in a DB-WAX capillary column.
 The FAMEs in the sample adsorb onto the column and inert gas flows through the column.
 Over time, the column temperature increases and the FAME molecules desorb from the column based on their molecular composition and the inert gas carries them to the detector.
 At the detector, retention time is recorded and each FAME molecule is ionized and the intensity of ionization is recorded as a peak area.
-FAMEs will be Identified in comparison to a 37 Component FAME Mix purchased from Sigma Millipore.
+FAMEs will be identified in comparison to a 37 Component FAME Mix purchased from Sigma Millipore.

 Data Analysis: Storage protein and triglyceride quantification will be expressed as a concentration in comparison to a protein standard and a triglyceride standard, respectively.
 The initial hemolymph protein concentration and putative storage protein concentrations will be determined relative to an external standard of known proteins and at known concentrations.
-Total lipid concentration will be determined as the total sum of the triglyceride peak areas in relation to the peak area an external standard of known triglycerides at known concentrations.
+Total lipid concentration will be determined as the total sum of the triglyceride peak areas in relation to the peak area of an external standard of known triglycerides at known concentrations.
 A multivariate analysis of accumulated lipids and storage proteins will be used to explore the interactions between different experimental observations and used to determine if there are interesting patterns.

 REFERENCES: